 I’ve heard feminists claim that “motherhood is a violation of their Constitutional rights”!
 The child, during pregnancy, not only ‘damages’ them, and hurts their bodies, as well as make them ugly, but ‘enslaves’ and ‘oppresses’ them as they are ‘forced’ to raise it.
 You can’t tell me that a person who says that is ‘secure’ in who they are.
 This is a good example of how these girls have ‘issues’ with being a female and a mother.

 Recently, I saw a female holding a sign that said something to this effect, “We need feminism because men can still rape without laying a hand on a woman.”
 What???
 I must have misunderstood.
 I thought rape was a forceful violent bodily act . . .
 I guess not.
 What is this new form of ‘rape’ she’s speaking of I wonder?
-My experience dealing with feminism is that it could be just about anything from a glance to touching them in some way, even accidentally.
+My experience dealing with feminism is that it could be just about anything from a glance (which is what I believe this statement is referring to) to touching them in some way, even accidentally.
 But, more importantly, it shows a modification of a legal concept and turning it into something it is not.
 They turned something physical into something non-physical . . . where will it end?
 Since they consider rape as no longer being a physical act what, then, is going to be considered rape?
 A statement, a glance, an expression . . . maybe we can say that if a male has certain thoughts about a female he’s ‘raping her’.
-When will this end?
-This shows a common pattern of thought in feminism where they take an imagined ‘abuse’ and see it in everything.
+When will this paranoid insanity end?
+This shows a common pattern of thought in feminism where they take an imagined ‘abuse’ and start to see it in everything.
 Just as I said above, some feminists have made nature ‘sexist’ and ‘oppressive’ and something that ‘victimizes’ them, some consider that the whole female life is nothing but an ‘enslavement’, and so on.
 What’s next is to make out “life” and “living” as one big ‘rape’.
 What all this shows is that behind many feminists viewpoints is a feeling that life is ‘horrible’ in some way.
 They feel threatened by life.
 They feel hurt by it.
 They feel damaged.
 As a result, they see this in everything and everywhere . . . in statements, in glances, etc. Everywhere there is something threatening them and trying to hurt them in some way.
 Many have made a life out of this stance and point of view.
 In other words, behind a lot of feminism is a basic fear of life and a feeling of being threatened by it . . . in actuality, its a philosophy of fear.